 P. Kay Floyd graduated from Oklahoma State University in 1980 with a Bachelor of Science degree in psychology, a minor degree in political science, and a minor degree in philosophy.
 After graduating from OSU, Senator Floyd attended law school at the University of Oklahoma where she received her Juris Doctor degree.

 After two years in private practice, Senator Floyd became an Assistant Attorney General for the State of Oklahoma working in both the civil and criminal divisions.
 In 1987, Senator Floyd accepted the position of Deputy Executive Director for the Oklahoma Horse Racing Commission.

 In 1989, Senator Floyd was appointed as an Administrative Law Judge for the State of Oklahoma and served in that capacity for 22 years.
 Her appointment made her one of the youngest women in Oklahoma history to receive a judicial appointment.
 During that time she also served as a Special Municipal Court Judge for the City of Oklahoma City.

 Senator Floyd has served on the OKC AIDS Walk Board of Directors and is a member of the Board of Directors of Lyric Theatre in Oklahoma City.
-She was also a founding member of the Justice Alma Wilson SeeWorth Academy which was established in 1998 and served at-risk youth in the Oklahoma City community.

 In 2014, Senator Floyd authored the Lethality Assessment Act which made Oklahoma the first in the nation to establish such a program.
 In 2019, she authored legislation to address Oklahoma’s backlog of untested rape kits through standardizing the guidelines for testing rape kits and creating a statewide tracking system for collecting sexual assault evidence.
 The legislation also expands continuing education for law enforcement on how to properly address sexual assault reports.